 Herbs For Wounds

 But maybe you’re not like me; maybe you’re an absolute tank of a human being with veins made of steel and skin made of carbon-fiber.
-I must say, I envy you and death to the cyborg overlords(!!!), but healing herbs aren’t just for healing surface wounds.
-Many of the herbs we’ll discuss here have deep, healing actions on epithelial tissues around the body, or they promote liver health for toxin clearance, or bring they energy to hormone regulation or gut balance.
+I must say, I envy you and death to the cyborg overlords (!!!), but that doesn’t mean you’re excluded from all forms of injury.
+Using herbs to heal wounds doesn’t mean surface wounds alone.
+Many of the herbs we’ll discuss here have deep, healing actions on epithelial tissues throughout the body, or they promote liver health for toxin clearance, or bring they energy to hormone regulation or gut balance.
 These herbs are seriously astounding, and they have virtually no side effects — unless you count being generally happier and healthier a side effect to clearing bruises, cut, scrapes, stings, rashes, etc.

 Sound the bells for this beauty!
 She’s been used since antiquity for wound healing.
 You’ve probably heard of her by her other name: pot marigold.
 Yes, this common garden plant is an astounding healer!

 Quick history lesson: the oldest record we have for the use of herbs dates back to 60,000 BC.
 Included in a burial site in Iraq were such herbs as ephedra, marshmallow, and our star: yarrow.
 We don’t know exactly why these herbs were included in the burial site, but I image someone lost a loved one due to illness and wanted to bless them with health in the afterlife.
 What a romantic introduction for yarrow!
-As I mentioned, yarrow gets it’s latin name — Achillea millefolium — from its power to quickly staunch bleeding, and other ancient names for it like “woundwort”, “bloodwort”, “staunchweed”, and “carpenter’s weed”, all point back to its healing properties.
+As I mentioned, yarrow gets it’s latin name — Achillea millefolium — from Achilleas and its power to quickly staunch bleeding, and other ancient names for it like “woundwort”, “bloodwort”, “staunchweed”, and “carpenter’s weed”, all point back to its healing properties.
 Cultures across the world such as the greeks, romans, dutch, native Americans, and more used yarrow for all manner of things, from it’s traditional healing actions to superstitious and ceremonial usage.

 Yarrow contains a wide variety of minerals, many of which act as important co-factors for the body during healing.
 It also includes our precious flavonoids, some salicylic acid, tannins, sterols, fatty acids, volatile oils, and more.
 Salicylic acid is a fun chemical because we actually know it: it’s used in aspirin.
 Aspirin contains acetylsalicylic acid, a chemically modified form of salicylic acid, so if we consider salicylic acid in that context we can better understand how powerfully anti-inflammatory it is.
 However, in a herbal preparation, salicylic acid is balanced by other phytochemicals and often has none of the side effects of over-the-counter pharmaceuticals, while being just as effective over time.
 Tannins are wonderful molecules that tighten and tone our tissues.
 This isn’t to say yarrow will make your skin tighter or drier necessarily, but it will help pull tired or lax tissues back together, and with all of the incredible minerals yarrow tends to have, it will make those tissues function like a well-oiled machine!
 Even if tannins were to make you drier, yarrow has sterols promote collagen production and improve healing and skin elasticity.
 The fatty acids will also help with wound repair and overall cellular regeneration, since every cell wall in our body contains fatty acids.
 The volatile oils are hard to get in a tea (oil is hydrophobic), but in a tincture (a concentrated alcohol preparation) they come out great and provide stimulating and healing actions to the nervous system, GI, immune system, and every surface they touch.